humbug/humbug/README.md

 copies all over the place.
 No, you are not required to install this on production servers.
 Yes, it would be nice to have the PECL runkit synced to Dmitry's version.

-Packagist registration will follow shortly, but for now:
+Packagist registration will follow shortly, but for now you can clone and install its dependencies using Composer:

 ```
 git clone https://github.com/padraic/humbug.git
+cd humbug
+/path/to/composer.phar install
 ```

 The humbug command is now at ./humbug/bin/humbug.